THE LADY GWINEVERE

 Geraint strives to become Knight of the Sparrow-Hawk – all in the name

+of Love.
 The story begins when

 King Arthur in the land of Camelot gives a hunt for all his knights.
 His